12 Cool Things You Can Do With Apple TV

+Apple TV has been well-received so far, and its capabilities keep expanding.It works great, is easy to set up, and now features content from Netflix, Hulu Plus, YouTube, HBO GO, and Watch ESPN.

+For now, it’s the best way to experience Apple’s vision of what TV should be.

-We put together 12 tips for your Apple TV that will open it up to more content, stream video more reliably, and let you control it all with your phone.
+We put together 12 tips for your Apple TV that will open it up to more content, stream video faster, and let you control it all with your phone.

 The Apple TV remote is pretty lame.
 It's small, the buttons are too close together, and it's difficult to input text for searches in Netflix and other on-screen menus.